alchemistry/alchemlyb/docs/convergence.rst

 .. figure:: images/dF_t_block_average.png

-   A convergence plot of showing that the forward and backward has converged fully.
+   A plot of the free energy divided into block averages showing consistency/inconsistency across the trajectory.

 Convergence functions
 ---------------------